 Finger dexterity and sensitivity are significantly affected when the ambient temperature drops, especially if it gets lower than 4.4 C (fine finger functions are almost entirely lost at that temperature).
 This will impair the ability of your hands and fingers for performing fine tasks so you’ll need a pair of gloves or mittens to protect your hands from cold.
 Gloves and mittens are essential for backpacking in cold environments.
 For snow or winds up high, a waterproof glove or at least wind-resistant outer mitt is necessary.
 Insulated mittens are better than gloves for cold conditions because they’re always warmer.
 However, since gloves offer finger dexterity needed to do most tasks in cold environments, they’re the primary cold weather handwear and not the mittens.
 The principles behind layering clothing also apply to gloves and mittens.
 For example, in extremely cold weather, your best option is to use a layered system of two or more layers.
 Traditional layered systems consist of:

-- An inner layer (usually liner gloves) intended to keep your hands and fingers warm and to transfer moisture to the outer layer.
+- An inner layer (usually synthetic or wool liner gloves) intended to keep your hands and fingers warm and to transfer moisture to the outer layer.

 - A weather-resistant and breathable outer layer (mittens or outer mitts) that protects your hands from rain and snow.
 Retention cords that loop over the wrist will help you remove the outer layer to accomplish a task that requires fine finger dexterity.
 Moreover, they ensure the wearer knows where his/her glove is at all times.

 Of course, there are various possible combinations that you can use depending on the weather conditions and your preferences.
 Fingerless gloves, or ones made of thin silk or synthetic material, are good for operating cameras.
 If you are stuck and inadequately equipped, use spare socks as mittens, and cover them with plastic bags or stuff sacks, to save your fingers.